erinh816/liri-node-app/README.md

 The song's name
 A preview link of the song from Spotify
 The album that the song is from
-Or if no song is passed through, it will default to *"Florescent Adolescent" by Arctic Monkeys
+Or if no song is passed through, it will default to *"Strobe" by Deadmau5

 node liri.js movie-this <movie name>
 Shows the following information in terminal/bash.